-Deep learning approaches to image reconstruction in inverse problems is a growing field [4].
-There are several supervised deep learning approaches [16], [18], [25], [27], [28], [35], [38] that require datasets of subsampled measurements paired with high-quality reconstructions.
-With any change in the forward model, e.g. a different k-space sampling pattern, or noise level, new data needs to be acquired and models retrained.
-Furthermore, with these methods, care needs to be taken to ensure the image reconstruction is consistent with the observed measurements and these methods can also be unstable to small perturbations in the measured data [2].
-In contrast, deep image priors [26], [34], have no data requirements and instead use an untrained convolutional neural network as a prior for the inverse problem.
+Deep learning approaches to image reconstruction in inverse problems is a growing field [5].
+There are several supervised deep learning approaches [43, 18, 29, 39, 31, 19, 26] that require datasets of subsampled measurements paired with high-quality reconstructions.
+With any change in the forward model, e.g. a different kspace sampling pattern, or noise level, new data needs to be acquired and models retrained.
+Furthermore, with these methods, care needs to be taken to ensure the image reconstruction is consistent with the observed measurements and these methods can also be unstable to small perturbations in the measured data [3].
+In contrast, deep image priors [38, 28], have no data requirements and instead use an untrained convolutional neural network as a prior for the inverse problem.
 The prior is implicit and comes from the architecture choices, another choice to make, but also requires regularization in the form of early stopping to prevent over-fitting to the potentially noisy data.

 We choose to take an unsupervised approach, where we have example ground truth images but no paired data.
 The image modeling, for training the regulariser, and the forward modeling for the inverse problem reconstruction, are completely decoupled.
 We model the images using a generative model incorporating it as part of a regulariser for the inverse problem reconstruction.
-There has been previous work in this area [5], [10], [13], [15], [33], and we extend it with the addition of a structured image covariance network.
+There has been previous work in this area [6, 12, 17, 37, 15], and we extend it with the addition of a structured image covariance network.
+We train our generative model without paired training data and without knowledge of the forward problem and point to the interesting works of [42] and [20] for examples of these settings.
+Other unsupervised approaches include plug-and-play methods which iteratively call a learned denoiser within a larger optimization or inference algorithm [2, 36].

 When choosing and training a generative model for use in inverse problems, the generative model must be able to produce a whole range of possible solutions.
-A common issue with GANs [14] is, that they do not generate across the range of images they were trained on.
-This failure can be subtle [3] and therefore difficult to identify.
+A common issue with GANs [16] is, that they do not capture the full distribution of images they were trained on.
+This failure can be subtle [4] and therefore difficult to identify.
 GANs also do not have an encoder, and finding a latent space value that corresponds to a particular image is a non-convex optimization problem with multiple local minima.
-In comparison, a VAE is more suitable for use in generative regularizers because they are able to reconstruct images across the span of the training distribution although with the consequence of fewer high frequencies.
-We consider VAEs over other generative models such as normalizing flows or invertible neural networks, both of which have been applied to inverse problems [19], [20], because of the regularizing effect of a lower dimensional latent space in the VAE.
-Dorta et al. [12] proposed the use of a structured covariance as part of a VAE for denoising, and the novel addition of this work is the application to MRI reconstruction.
+In comparison, a VAE is more suitable for use in generative regularizers because they can reconstruct images across the span of the training distribution although with the consequence of fewer high frequencies.
+We consider VAEs over other generative models such as normalizing flows or invertible neural networks, both of which have been applied to inverse problems [20, 21], because of the regularizing effect of a lower dimensional latent space in the VAE.
+Dorta et al. [14] proposed the use of a structured covariance as part of a VAE for denoising, and the novel addition of this work is the application to MRI reconstruction.